Why Can't We Live Together: Chart performance

-Released as a single in late 1972, the song became a major hit in the U.S. during the early part of 1973, reaching the number one spot on the R&B chart, number three on the Billboard Pop Singles and eventually selling over two million copies.
+Released as a single in late 1972, the song became a major hit in the U.S. during the early part of 1973, reaching number one on the R&B chart, number three on the Billboard Pop Singles, and eventually selling over two million copies.
 The song became his only hit single.
-It was also a hit in Canada at #6, in the UK peaking at #12 and number 25 in Australia.
-There was a re-release on 7" and 12" in 1979, with a live version as B-side on the 7" European release.
+It was also a hit in Canada at #6, in the UK peaking at #12, and number 25 in Australia.
+There was a re-release on 7" and 12" in 1979, with a live version as the B-side on the 7" European release.

 Later recorded versions

 The song has been covered by many artists, including: